 Thanks to today’s technological advances, supporting a work from home policy is increasingly accessible.
-It not only lets employers skip on the costs associated with an office, but it also provides the freedom and flexibility that more and more workers are demanding (especially millennials).
-However, there are undeniable advantages to the face-to-face time that only comes with everyone working from a shared office space every day.
+It not only lets employers skip on the costs associated with an office, but it also provides the freedom and work flexibility that more and more workers are demanding (especially millennials).

+Thinking about working remotely?
 There’s a lot to consider when it comes to the type of flexible work arrangements you want to offer, if any at all—as U.S. News points out, working from home is filled with both joys and woes.
-To help make your decision a little easier, here’s a quick breakdown of some common benefits and detractors of working from home.
+To help make your decision a little easier, here’s a quick breakdown of some common benefits and detractors of working from home and remote work arrangements.
 Weigh these out, and see if the pros outweigh the costs when crafting a policy for your team.

 - Productivity gains are massive.
 Office chats, desk discussions and noisy team lunches can be seriously distracting, particularly if you’re currently working in an open floor plan.
-A quick walk to the company kitchen could turn into a 15 minute discussion that you weren’t planning on, and totally slow down your workflow.
-While we absolutely recommend connecting with colleagues, unplanned run-ins can really slow you don.
-Depending on your employees, you might actually see productivity go up when you allow your company to work from home.
+A quick walk to the company kitchen could turn into a 15 minute chat that you weren’t planning on, and slow down your workflow.
+While we absolutely recommend connecting with colleagues, unplanned run-ins can really slow you down.
+Depending on your employees, you might actually see productivity go up when you allow your employees to work from home.

 - Save significantly.
 If you don’t have to shell out the cash for expensive office space every month, think about all the other things you could do for your company (or your profit margins).
 Cutting out the major overhead that comes with a physical workspace might allow you to offer unique perks like a health stipend, access to a meditation app or a weekly food allowance.
 The possibilities are endless!